Fashaun/linux_conf/elementary_ubuntu/vim/README.md

-Plugin Dir
+Plugin Dir :

-vimrc could be re-use from mac-os
+vimrc : vimrc could be re-use from mac-os